afknapping/leaving-kansas/README.md

 		/usr/sbin
 		/sbin

-Restart the terminal after saving the file.
+Save the file (will ask for your admin password) and restart the terminal.

 - ### [git](http://git-scm.com/)